gambitproject/gambit/doc/biblio.rst

 Articles on computation of Nash equilibria
 ------------------------------------------

 ..
-[Bag1995] Bagwell, Kyle (1995)  Commitment and observability in games.
-   Games and Economic Behavior 8: 271-280.
+[BlaTur23] Bland, J. R. and Turocy, T. L. 2023, 'Quantal response equilibrium as a structural model for estimation: the missing manual', *SSRN Working Paper*, no. 4425515.

 ..
-[BlaTur23] Bland, J. R. and Turocy, T. L., 2023.
-Quantal response equilibrium as a structural model for estimation: The missing manual.
-   SSRN working paper 4425515.
+[Eav71] Eaves, B. C. 1971, 'The linear complementarity problem', *Management Science*, vol. 17, pp. 612-634.

 ..
-[Eav71] B. C. Eaves, "The linear complementarity problem", 612-634, Management Science , 17, 1971.
+[GovWil03] Govindan, S. and Wilson, R. 2003,
+   'A global Newton method to compute Nash equilibria', *Journal of Economic Theory*, vol. 110, no. 1, pp. 65-86.

 ..
-[GovWil03] Govindan, Srihari and Robert Wilson.
-(2003)
-   “A Global Newton Method to Compute Nash Equilibria.”
-   Journal of Economic Theory 110(1): 65-86.
+[GovWil04] Govindan, S. and Wilson, R. 2004,
+   'Computing Nash equilibria by iterated polymatrix approximation', *Journal of Economic Dynamics and Control*, vol. 28, pp. 1229-1241.

 ..
-[GovWil04] Govindan, Srihari and Robert Wilson.
-(2004)
-   “Computing Nash Equilibria by Iterated Polymatrix Approximation.”
-   Journal of Economic Dynamics and Control 28: 1229-1241.
+[Jiang11] Jiang, A. X., Leyton-Brown, K. and Bhat, N. 2011, 'Action-graph games', *Games and Economic Behavior*, vol. 71, no. 1, pp. 141-173.

 ..
-[Jiang11] A. X. Jiang, K. Leyton-Brown, and N. Bhat.
-(2011) "Action-Graph Games."
-Games and Economic Behavior 71(1): 141-173.
+[KolMegSte94] Koller, D., Megiddo, N. and von Stengel, B. 1996, 'Efficient computation of equilibria for extensive two-person games', *Games and Economic Behavior*, vol. 14, pp. 247-259.

 ..
-[KolMegSte94] Daphne Koller, Nimrod Megiddo, and Bernhard von Stengel (1996).
-   "Efficient computation of equilibria for extensive two-person games."
-   Games and Economic Behavior 14: 247-259.
+[LemHow64] Lemke, C. E. and Howson, J. T. 1964, 'Equilibrium points of bimatrix games',
+   *Journal of the Society of Industrial and Applied Mathematics*, vol. 12, pp. 413-423.

 ..
-[LemHow64] C. E. Lemke and J. T. Howson, "Equilibrium points of bimatrix games", 413-423, Journal of the Society of Industrial and Applied Mathematics , 12, 1964.
+[Man64] Mangasarian, O. 1964, 'Equilibrium points in bimatrix games', *Journal of the Society for Industrial and Applied Mathematics*, vol. 12, pp. 778-780.

 ..
-[Man64] O. Mangasarian, "Equilibrium points in bimatrix games", 778-780, Journal of the Society for Industrial and Applied Mathematics, 12, 1964.
+[McK91] McKelvey, R. 1991, 'A Liapunov function for Nash equilibria', California Institute of Technology.

 ..
-[McK91] Richard McKelvey, A Liapunov function for Nash equilibria, 1991, California Institute of Technology.
+[McKMcL96] McKelvey, R. and McLennan, A. 1996,
+   'Computation of equilibria in finite games', in Amman, H., Kendrick,
+   D. and Rust, J. (eds), *Handbook of Computational Economics*, Elsevier, pp. 87-142.

 ..
-[McKMcL96] Richard McKelvey and Andrew McLennan, "Computation of equilibria in finite games", 87-142, Handbook of Computational Economics , Edited by H. Amman, D. Kendrick, J. Rust, Elsevier, 1996.
+[PNS04] Porter, R., Nudelman, E. and Shoham, Y. 2004, 'Simple search methods for finding a Nash equilibrium', *Games and Economic Behavior*, pp. 664-669.

 ..
-[PNS04] Ryan Porter, Eugene Nudelman, and Yoav Shoham.
-   "Simple search methods for finding a Nash equilibrium."
-   Games and Economic Behavior 664-669, 2004.
+[Ros71] Rosenmuller, J. 1971,
+   'On a generalization of the Lemke-Howson algorithm to noncooperative n-person games', *SIAM Journal of Applied Mathematics*, vol. 21, pp. 73-79.

 ..
-[Rei2008] Reiley, David H., Urbancic, Michael B, and Walker, Mark.
-(2008) Stripped-Down Poker: A Classroom Game with Signaling and Bluffing.
-   The Journal of Economic Education 4: 323-341.
+[Sha74] Shapley, L. 1974, 'A note on the Lemke-Howson algorithm', *Mathematical Programming Study*, vol. 1, pp. 175-189.

 ..
-[Ros71] J. Rosenmuller, "On a generalization of the Lemke-Howson Algorithm to noncooperative n-person games", 73-79, SIAM Journal of Applied Mathematics, 21, 1971.
+[Tur05] Turocy, T. L. 2005,
+   'A dynamic homotopy interpretation of the logistic quantal response equilibrium correspondence', *Games and Economic Behavior*, vol. 51, pp. 243-263.

 ..
-[Sha74] Lloyd Shapley, "A note on the Lemke-Howson algorithm", 175-189, Mathematical Programming Study , 1, 1974.
+[Tur10] Turocy, T. L. 2010,
+   'Using quantal response to compute Nash and sequential equilibria', *Economic Theory*, vol. 42, no. 1, pp. 255-269.

 ..
-[Tur05] Theodore L. Turocy, "A dynamic homotopy interpretation of the logistic quantal response equilibrium correspondence", 243-263, Games and Economic Behavior, 51, 2005.
+[VTH87] van der Laan, G., Talman, A. J. J. and van Der Heyden, L. 1987, 'Simplicial variable dimension algorithms for solving the nonlinear complementarity problem on a product of unit simplices using a general labelling', *Mathematics of Operations Research*, pp. 377-397.

 ..
-[Tur10] Theodore L. Turocy, "Using Quantal Response to Compute Nash and Sequential Equilibria."
-Economic Theory 42(1): 255-269, 2010.
+[Wil71] Wilson, R. 1971, 'Computing equilibria of n-person games', *SIAM Applied Math*, vol. 21, pp. 80-87.

 ..
-[VTH87] G. van der Laan, A. J. J. Talman, and L. van Der Heyden, "Simplicial variable dimension algorithms for solving the nonlinear complementarity problem on a product of unit simplices using a general labelling", 377-397, Mathematics of Operations Research , 1987.
+[Yam93] Yamamoto, Y. 1993,
+   'A path-following procedure to find a proper equilibrium of finite games', *International Journal of Game Theory*.

+General game theory articles and texts
+--------------------------------------

 ..
-[Wat13] Watson, Joel.
-(2013)  Strategy: An Introduction to Game Theory, third edition.
-W. W. Norton & Company.
+[Bag1995] Bagwell, K. 1995, 'Commitment and observability in games', *Games and Economic Behavior*, vol. 8, pp. 271-280.

 ..
-[Wil71] Robert Wilson, "Computing equilibria of n-person games", 80-87, SIAM Applied Math, 21, 1971.
+[Harsanyi1967a] Harsanyi, J. 1967,
+   'Games of incomplete information played by Bayesian players I', *Management Science*, vol. 14, pp. 159-182.

 ..
-[Yam93] Y. Yamamoto, 1993, "A Path-Following Procedure to Find a Proper Equilibrium of Finite Games ", International Journal of Game Theory .

-General game theory articles and texts
---------------------------------------
+[Harsanyi1967b] Harsanyi, J. 1967,
+   'Games of incomplete information played by Bayesian players II', *Management Science*, vol. 14, pp. 320-334.

 ..
-[Harsanyi1967a] John Harsanyi, "Games of Incomplete Information Played By Bayesian Players I", 159-182, Management Science , 14, 1967.
+[Harsanyi1968] Harsanyi, J. 1968,
+   'Games of incomplete information played by Bayesian players III', *Management Science*, vol. 14, pp. 486-502.

 ..
-[Harsanyi1967b] John Harsanyi, "Games of Incomplete Information Played By Bayesian Players II", 320-334, Management Science , 14, 1967.
+[KreWil82] Kreps, D. and Wilson, R. 1982, 'Sequential equilibria', *Econometrica*, vol. 50, pp. 863-894.

 ..
-[Harsanyi1968] John Harsanyi, "Games of Incomplete Information Played By Bayesian Players III", 486-502, Management Science , 14, 1968.
+[Kre90] Kreps, D. 1990, *A Course in Microeconomic Theory*, Princeton University Press.

 ..
-[KreWil82] David Kreps and Robert Wilson, "Sequential Equilibria", 863-894, Econometrica , 50, 1982.
+[McKPal95] McKelvey, R. and Palfrey, T. 1995,
+   'Quantal response equilibria for normal form games', *Games and Economic Behavior*, vol. 10, pp. 6-38.

 ..
-[Kre90] David Kreps, 1990, A Course in Microeconomic Theory, Princeton University Press.
+[McKPal98] McKelvey, R. and Palfrey, T. 1998,
+   'Quantal response equilibria for extensive form games', *Experimental Economics*, vol. 1, pp. 9-41.

 ..
-[McKPal95] Richard McKelvey and Tom Palfrey, "Quantal response equilibria for normal form games", 6-38, Games and Economic Behavior , 10, 1995.
+[Mye78] Myerson, R. 1978,
+   'Refinements of the Nash equilibrium concept', *International Journal of Game Theory*, vol. 7, pp. 73-80.

 ..
-[McKPal98] Richard McKelvey and Tom Palfrey, "Quantal response equilibria for extensive form games", 9-41, Experimental Economics , 1, 1998.
+[Nas50] Nash, J. 1950, 'Equilibrium points in n-person games', *Proceedings of the National Academy of Sciences*, vol. 36, pp. 48-49.

 ..
-[Mye78] Roger Myerson, "Refinements of the Nash equilibrium concept", 73-80, International Journal of Game Theory , 7, 1978.
+[Och95] Ochs, J. 1995,
+   'Games with unique, mixed strategy equilibria: an experimental study', *Games and Economic Behavior*, vol. 10, pp. 202-217.

 ..
-[Nas50] John Nash, "Equilibrium points in n-person games", 48-49, Proceedings of the National Academy of Sciences , 36, 1950.
+[Rei2008] Reiley, D. H., Urbancic, M. B. and Walker, M. 2008, 'Stripped-down poker: a classroom game with signaling and bluffing', *The Journal of Economic Education*, vol. 4, pp. 323-341.

 ..
-[Och95] Jack Ochs, "Games with unique, mixed strategy equilibria:
-   An experimental study", Games and Economic Behavior 10: 202-217, 1995.
+[Sel75] Selten, R. 1975,

-..
-[Sel75] Reinhard Selten, Reexamination of the perfectness concept for equilibrium points in extensive games , 25-55, International Journal of Game Theory , 4, 1975.
+   'Reexamination of the perfectness concept for equilibrium points in extensive games', *International Journal of Game Theory*, vol. 4, pp. 25-55.

-.. [vanD83] Eric van Damme, 1983, Stability and Perfection of Nash Equilibria , Springer-Verlag, Berlin.
+.. [vanD83] van Damme, E. 1983, *Stability and Perfection of Nash Equilibria*, Springer-Verlag, Berlin.

 Textbooks and general reference
 -------------------------------

 ..
-[Mye91] Roger Myerson, 1991, Game Theory : Analysis of Conflict ,
-   Harvard University Press.
+[Mye91] Myerson, R. 1991, *Game Theory: Analysis of Conflict*, Harvard University Press.

+..
+[Wat13] Watson, J. 2013, *Strategy: An Introduction to Game Theory*, 3rd edn, W. W. Norton & Company.